-The Web Site of Victor Niederhoffer and Laurel Kenner
+The Web Site of Victor Niederhoffer & Laurel Kenner

-Dedicated to the scientific method, free markets, ballyhoo deflation, value creation, and laughter.
-A forum for us to use our meager abilities to make the world of specinvestments a better place
+Dedicated to the scientific method, free markets, deflating ballyhoo, creating value, and laughter; a forum for us to use our meager abilities to make the world of specinvestments a better place.

 Write to us at: (address is not clickable)

 Acknowledging the List writings of GZ and Tom Ryan, GZ recommended the Way of Go.
 Troy Anderson, author, suggests a method of analysis called "Reverse Forward" in which analysis of a situation does not progress along strictly temporal lines, rather uses a method called 'Tewari' which takes steps out of the usual order.
 Move backward to make forward progress or use reverse psychology.
 Solve a maze backward from the conclusion to find the best current move.
 Tom suggests 'turning the problem on its head".

 You can't keep a good man down, and by the same maxim, Vic theorizes that you can't keep a good company down.
 In rooting out corruption that drives a good company's price artificially down, when the bad guy/news is ousted, the price bounces back.
 Try find good companies with minor corruption problems, buy when price is down, sell later for profit.
 The uncertainty arises in what the extent of the corruption is and whether it will be fatal.
 Here is where the sex life of accountants comes in.
 The accountants do the SEC 10K', 10Q ,8K's available on Edgar and Lexis/Nexis.
 Here, in theory, the dirt is exposed and , importantly, the amount of the dirt.
 Last year, when I first joined the list, back when I was bearish, I studied companies that delayed their 10Q's which materially affected their finances looking for nice short candidates hiding some bad news at a time when the the dirt is first exposed.
 When problems surface, the health of the patient is not known.